Our Teaching School Approach

-- building on existing research and contribute to alliance and wider priorities, base new initiatives within your alliance on existing evidence and ensure you can measure them
+- building on existing research and contribute to alliance and wider priorities, basing new initiatives within your alliance on existing evidence and ensuring you can measure them

-- work with other teaching schools in your area, or nationally, where appropriate
+- working with other Teaching Schools in your area, or nationally, where appropriate

-- ensure that your staff use existing evidence
+- ensuring that your staff use existing evidence

-- allow your staff the time and support they need take part in research and development activities
+- allowing your staff the time and support they need to take part in research and development activities

-- share learning from research and development work with the wider school system
+- sharing learning from research and development work with the wider school system

 - £60,000 for the first year